- Mrs L Shearing and Rev. R Hill-Brown (Joint Heads of Learning Support)

-The Learning Support Department provides a service which aims to enable all pupils to achieve their full academic potential and to ensure that no pupil is held back by any kind of learning difficulty.
+The Learning Support Department provides a service which aims to enable all pupils to achieve their full academic potential and to ensure that no child is held back by any kind of learning difficulty.
 Central to the policy is the recognition that very able individuals may suffer from weaknesses or difficulties in particular areas: we aim to help such pupils realise their true potential.
 The service provided is an integral part of the curriculum: it supports learning and the acquisition of skills in all subject areas.
-There is no charge for Learning Support at Solihull School.
+There is no charge for Learning Support at Solihull.

 In summary, the aims of the Learning Support Department are as follows:

 - To ensure all pupils who have any kind of learning difficulty, or who need revision of particular skills, are identified at the earliest possible stage.